-Unique ID 1 Location Impact of Climate Change A14 A435, Redditch The adjacent watercourse has not been sufficiently modelled.
+Unique ID 1 Location Impact of Climate Change A14 A435.
+Redditch recommended that the existing Flood Zone 2 b The adjacent watercourse has not been sufficiently modelled.
 It is recommended that the existing Flood Zone 2 be used to represent Flood Zone 3 with climate change until the watercourse has been assessed in greater detail.
 A15 Webheath, Redditch The adjacent watercourse has no flood zone definition.
-It is recommended that a site specific FRA is carried out or a new model constructed to assess the flood risk to the site, including the effect of climate change.
+It is recommended that a site specific FRA is carried out or a new mode constructed to assess the flood risk to the site, including the effect of climate change.
 A16 Brockhill, Redditch The adjacent watercourse has no flood zone definition.
-It is recommended that a site specific FRA is carried out or a new mode constructed to assess the flood risk to the site, including the effect of climate change.
+It is recommended that a site specific FRA is carried out or a new model constructed to assess the flood risk to the site, including the effect or climate change.